seal-codes/webapp/README.md

    - The user's verified social identity information
    - A timestamp
    - A cryptographic signature from Zign.codes
+   - optionally a URL provided by the signee (e. g.
+Instragram profile)
-5. **Embed**: The QR code is embedded into the document using format-specific techniques
+5. **Embed**: The QR code is embedded into the document using format-specific techniques.
+It is supposed to be visible
 6. **Verify**: Anyone can scan the QR code to verify the document's integrity and associated social identity

 ## Document Integration Techniques